Sage/streamline-streams/README.md

-Warning: this module is the original stream API for streamline.js.
+**Warning**: this module is the original stream API for streamline.js.
 It is now superseeded by the [ez-streams](https://github.com/bjouhier/ez-streams) package which provide a much richer API.

 You can nevertheless use this module directly if you are only interested by the low level wrappers